 I am an Assistant Professor in Computational Social Science at Georgetown University’s McCourt School of Public Policy and a faculty affiliated with the Massive Data Institute.
-Before joining Georgetown, I was a Postdoctoral Fellow at NYU’s Center for Social Media and Politics, where I remain a Faculty Research Affiliate.
-Previously, I received my Ph.D. in Political Science from the University of Maryland, College Park, and worked as a Misinformation Researcher at @Twitter.
+Before joining Georgetown, I was a Postdoctoral Fellow at NYU’s Center for Social Media and Politics.
+Previously, I received my Ph.D. in Political Science from the University of Maryland, College Park, where I am still a faculty affiliated with the iLCSS and worked as a Misinformation Researcher at @Twitter.

 My research deals with substantive issues on politics and social media, focusing on topics such as content activation and propagation, misinformation, and polarization on social media platforms.
 I am mostly interested in pursuing a comparative approach to these issues, paying special attention to Global South countries.
 Methodologically, I am interested in causal inference problems, online field and survey experiments, network models to deal with large volumes of data, and applications of natural language processing to social science problems.